 Being a Montessori mom is one of the most rewarding ways to parent.
 If you haven’t heard of Montessori I URGE you to check it out.
 You can learn more about Montessori here.

-There are several ways to incorporate Montessori into your everyday life and I’d love to get you started with this Age Appropriate Activity List!
+There are several ways to incorporate Montessori into your everyday life and I’d love you to start with this Age-Appropriate Activity List!

 Please check your email to confirm your subscription.

 If you do not confirm your subscription I will not be able to email you your list!

 Be sure to check your spam folder as well, it may have gotten mixed up 🙂

 When I think about Montessori I usually think about all the benefits it brings to my daughter but today I want to talk about what benefits it has as a mother.
 I could go on and on about all the reasons why I love being a Montessori mom but I will stick with my top picks for today.